KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 🕳️ ∴ ⟁ ⤈ ⌬ ⚐

-#### Note on Updated Structural Framing — Neti-Neti, Essence, and the Three Paths to Aion
+#### Note on Updated Structural Framing — Neti-neti, Essence, and the Three Paths to Aion

-This treatment affirms **neti-neti as centropic subtraction** —
+This treatment affirms **Neti-neti as centropic subtraction** —
 a valid path toward **Aion's stillness**
 through the release of non-fundamental form
 while facing Source.